ProfessionalWiki/Maps/INSTALL.md

 #### Verify installation success

 As final step, you can verify Maps got installed by looking at the Special:Version page on your wiki and verifying the Maps extension is listed.

 ## Configuration

+At present, minimal configuration is needed to get Maps running.
+Configuration is done like in most MediaWiki extensions,by placing some simple snippets of PHP code at the bottom of MediaWiki's LocalSettings.php.

+As of June 2016, Google requires you to provide an API key when you where not already using their maps API.
+This means that you will either need to configure this key, or use another of the supported mapping services.

+### Required configuration for Google Maps

+$GLOBALS['egMapsGMaps3ApiKey'] = 'your-api-key';

+### Not using Google Maps by default

+For OpenLayers:

+$GLOBALS['egMapsDefaultService'] = 'openlayers';

+For Leaflet:

+$GLOBALS['egMapsDefaultService'] = 'leaflet';

+You might also want to fully disable Google Maps by placing a copy of the `egMapsAvailableServices` setting in LocalSettings, and removing the `googlemaps3` line.

-See the [Maps settings file](Maps_Settings.php) for the available configuration options.
+See the [Maps settings file](Maps_Settings.php) for all available configuration options.